SanghyunKim1/MLB_Team_RunsScored_Prediction/README.md

 | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: |
 | **RS** | 1.0 | 0.739 | 0.922 | 0.829 | 0.920 | 0.950 | 0.812 | 0.745 | 0.711 | 0.751 | 0.806 | 0.780 |

-Initially, we have too many independent variables (24 in total) to predict **RS**.
-Let's drop some of them based on their correlations with **RS** (cut-off point: 0.65).
+Initially, I had too many independent variables (24 in total) to predict **RS**.
+So I dropped some of them based on their correlations with **RS** (cut-off point: 0.65).
-As a result, 11 data features are selected indicated in the correlation heatmap above.
+As a result, 11 data features are selected as indicated in the correlation heatmap above.

 ***4-3.
 Filtered Independent Variables EDA***